 Listed below are projects that have been submitted into the Community Renewables Program.
 The Community Renewables Program is Green-e Energy certified and meets the environmental and consumer-protection standards set forth by the non-profit Center for Resource Solutions.
 In order to participate in SCE’s Community Renewables Program, developers must comply with the Green-e® Energy environmental and consumer protection standards.
 This includes compliance with the ECR Developer Requirements, which can be found here.

-Renewable Energy Project: Sheep Creek Road Solar, San Bernardino County, 3MW
+Renewable Energy Project: Sheep Creek Community Solar Farm, San Bernardino County, 3MW

 Type: Solar PV

 Status: PPA signed.
-Commercial Operation Date: Early 2021
+Commercial Operation Date: Mid 2022

 Renewable Energy Project: Lancaster Solar, Los Angeles County, 3MW